raunofreiberg/interfaces/README.md

   - Highlight the relevant input(s) on form error(s)
 - Empty states should prompt to create a new item, with optional templates

-[^1]: When dark text is on a white background, antialiased texts will seem thinner because it has fewer pixels to play with, which might cause readability problems.
+[^1]: When dark text is on a white background (a light theme), antialiased texts will seem thinner because it has fewer pixels to play with, which might cause readability problems.
 More details on ["Please Stop 'Fixing' Font Smoothing"](https://usabilitypost.com/2012/11/05/stop-fixing-font-smoothing/)
 [^2]: Switching between dark mode or light mode will trigger transitions on elements that are meant for explicit interactions like hover.
 We can [disable transitions temporarily](https://paco.me/writing/disable-theme-transitions) to prevent this.
 For Next.js, use [next-themes](https://github.com/pacocoursey/next-themes) which prevents transitions out of the box.
 [^3]: This is a matter of taste but some interactions just feel better with no motion.
 For example, the native macOS right click menu only animates out, not in, due to the frequent usage of it.
 [^4]: Most touch devices on press will temporarily flash the hover state, unless explicitly only defined for pointer devices with [`@media (hover: hover)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/hover).